urbancompasspony/smollinux/README.md

 # Dependencies

-Using Ubuntu 22.04 LTS as base system, install these packages: build-essential debootstrap mtools squashfs-tools xorriso casper lib32gcc-s1
+Using Ubuntu 22.04 LTS as base system, install these packages: sudo apt install build-essential debootstrap mtools squashfs-tools xorriso casper lib32gcc-s1

 ### Since Ubuntu 22.04 the packages lupin-casper and lib32gcc are deprecated.
 We will use casper and lib32gcc-s1 instead.